 But before watching, you may want to understand the basics of the action-packed relay sport—because things move quickly!

-What dogs can compete in Flyball?
-All dogs including mixed breeds are eligible to compete in Flyball as long as they are 15 months or older.
+All dogs, including mixed breeds, are eligible to compete in Flyball as long as they are 15 months or older.

-What makes a Flyball team?
 Four dogs and four human handlers make up a Flyball team.
-In addition, there is one human boxloader and two dog/handler backups.
+In addition, there are one human boxloader and two dog/handler backups.

-How do you win?
 The first team to have all four dogs cross the finish line without errors wins the heat.
-The team to win the most heats in a race (for example 3 of 5) wins.
+The team to win the most heats in a race (for example, 3 of 5) wins.

 Want to Get Started in Flyball?

 If seeing Flyball on TV has gotten you excited about participating with your own dog, getting started is easier than you think.
 The best way is to find a club near you that offers classes.
 Because Flyball is a team sport, you’re going to want to find a team that works for both you and your dog.

 If you’re not ready to go to a class, many clubs host online classes and seminars, and you can try practicing jumps with at-home equipment.

 While you’re searching for Flyball clubs in your state, you can also read the NAFA Rulebook to familiarize yourself with the sport.